 Outside academia, you can find me trail/mountain/long distance running (from nothing in particular) and thanklessly rooting for the Seattle Mariners.

-Please contact me at dhollida AT stanford DOT edu
+Please contact me at derek.holliday AT gwu DOT edu